faboo/restsh/Readme.md

 ## Installation

-To install you can either use the provided install.sh script, or from the top of the source directory, simply:
+You can get the latest release from pip:

+    $ pip install restsh

+or from the source:

-	$ pip3 install .
+    $ pip install .

 ## Getting Help